+Cardiovascular events considered as MACE by investigator will be submitted to an independent Cardiovascular Endpoint Committee (CEC) for adjudication.
+The events of interest include cardiovascular mortality, MI, stroke, hospitalization for acute coronary syndromes, urgent revascularization procedures, and other possible serious cardiovascular events.
+Other AE of special interest will be identified from the PTs.
 The number and percentage of subjects experiencing these TEAEs of special interest will be summarized for each treatment group by type of event.
 The incidence rate of AE of special interest per 100 patient years will also be summarized.
+It will be calculated as total number of AEs / total patient years in specific treatment arm (or total) \ 100.
 Each category of events will be displayed in a separate listing.

 9.3.3.2.
-Hypoglycemic Events
+Hypoglycemia Events